 People often ask us to explain what makes a good website.
 Whether we have a list of elements that a great site should have.
-There isn’t an easy, one-size-fits-all answer to this.
-As in many things SEO, the answer will be: it depends.
-What kind of site do you have, who do you want to target?
-What do you want to achieve?
-Regardless, in this post, I’ll list 7 elements that can help every site become a good site and a better search result.
+Unfortunately, there isn’t an easy, one-size-fits-all answer to this.
+As in many things SEO, the answer is: it depends.
+What kind of site do you have and what do you want to achieve?
+Who do you want to target?
+There are, however, a few best practices that help you get underway.
+In this post, we’ll list 7 elements that can help every site become a good site and a better search result.

 Table of contents